MedKhalil19/Objects_counting/README.md

 4. **Choose Your Counting Mode**
    Select which counting mode you want to use (real-time, image, or video processing) and run the respective script.

+## How YOLOv8 Enhances Object Counting
+The project uses YOLOv8 (You Only Look Once, version 8), a state-of-the-art object detection framework.
+YOLOv8 is designed for speed and accuracy, which allows for real-time performance and high precision across diverse datasets.
+This makes it well-suited for complex applications, including vehicle detection and more general object counting tasks.

 ## Contact Information
 For more details, feel free to contact me: